Setting up a Redash Instance

 Other

-The AWS, DigitalOcean and Google Compute Engine images are created using our Setup Script, which is designed to run on Ubuntu 18.04 server.
-You can either use the script as is (if you intend to run it on Ubuntu) or use it as a blueprint to create your own setup.
+The AWS and Google Compute Engine images are created using our Setup Script, which is designed to run on many modern Linux distributions.
+You can either use the script as is, or use it as a blueprint to create your own setup.

 What the script does is: